Share passwords using AirDrop with Safari on Mac

 You can use AirDrop with Safari to securely share passwords with an iPhone, iPad, or iPod touch, or another Mac.

-iCloud Keychain must be set up on your iPhone or iPod touch (iOS 6 or later), iPad, or Mac.
+iCloud Keychain must be set up on your Mac, iPhone or iPod touch (iOS 6 or later), or iPad.
 To turn on iCloud Keychain on your iPhone, iPad, or iPod touch, go to Settings > [your name] > iCloud > Keychain.

 Send a password

 The person you’re sending to must be in your Contacts.
 To send to someone on a Mac, they must allow themselves to be discovered in AirDrop in the Finder.
 To send to someone on an iPhone, iPad, or iPod touch, ask them to open Control Center and turn on AirDrop.

 In the Safari app on your Mac, choose Safari > Preferences, then click Passwords.

 Enter your password (or, if your Mac or Apple keyboard has Touch ID, you can use Touch ID).

 Control-click the website with the password you want to share, then choose Share with AirDrop.

 Click the person you want to send it to.